SaschaHeyer/image-similarity-search/README.md

 The POC contains a UI that is deployed to Cloud Run.
 It provides an interface to upload an image and shows matching images returned from the index.

 https://image-similarity-ui-xgdxnb6fdq-uc.a.run.app

+## Possible Optimization
+* Use Google Cloud Vertex AI Image Embedding API instead of the custom build embedding model hosted on Vertex AI
+* Use Google Cloud Workflows to orchestrate the Cloud Run Services